On gonality-tight graphs: Introduction

-\end{enumerate} \end{conjecture*} The conjecture is consistent with the known gonality sequence of the complete graphs computed in \cite{CoolsPanizzut_gonalityComplete}.
+The conjecture is consistent with the known gonality sequence of the complete graphs computed in \cite{CoolsPanizzut_gonalityComplete}.
 The first two parts of the conjecture appeared in \cite[Question 1.3]{FJKO_semigroupOfGonality}.
 In the same paper, it is also shown that the first two parts hold for algebraic curves \cite[Lemma 7.2]{FJKO_semigroupOfGonality}.
-We now verify that the third part also holds for algebraic curves.
+As we shall see, the third part holds as well for algebraic curves (\cref{lem:algebraicVersionOfConjecture}).

-\begin{lemma} Let $C$ be a smooth curve with first gonality $k$ and second gonality $k+1$ for some integer $k$.
-Denote by $D$ a divisor that realises the second gonality.
-For $1\leq l\leq k-2$, a divisor realises the $\frac{l(l+3)}{2}$-th gonality if and only if it is equivalent to $l\cdot D$. \end{lemma}

-\begin{proof} The result is an almost immediate consequence of \cite[Theorem 2.1]{Hartshorne_GorensteinAndNoether}, which Hartshorne attributes to Noether.
-By \cite[Lemma 7.1]{FJKO_semigroupOfGonality}, we can assume that $C$ is a plane curve of degree $k+1$ and that the divisor obtained as a line section of $C$ is equivalent to $D$.

-Let $Z$ be a divisor realising the $\frac{l(l+3)}{2}$-th gonality.
-By \cite[Lemma 7.2]{FJKO_semigroupOfGonality}, the degree of $Z$ is $l\cdot (k+1)$.
-From Part (2.b) of Noether's theorem, the divisor $Z$ is obtained as the scheme-theoretic intersection of $C$ with another curve $C''$ of degree $l$.
-Therefore $Z$ is equivalent to $l\cdot D$.

-Similarly, since $D$ is a line section of $C$, the divisor $l\cdot D$ is the intersection of $C$ with a curve of degree $l$, so the only if direction of Noether's theorem implies that the rank of $l\cdot D$ is $\frac{l\cdot(l+3)}{2}$.